agustingar/agustingar/README.md

 - 🚀  I'm passionate about learn new things, new challenges and create projects that can improve people's lives.
 - 👀  I also like read new information for the technologies.
-- 🎯  2023 Goals: Learn more about apps develops
+- 🎯  2023 Goals: Learn more about apps developments
 - 🧭  Life Hack: "Explore with knowledge"
 - ⚡   Fun fact: I love to play guitar and play football